DEFRA/epr-backend/docs/architecture/decisions/0021-concurrent-summary-log-submission.md

 3. The new upload becomes the current active summary log
 4. On submit, the system verifies the summary log ID matches the current one for that org/reg

 This constraint eliminates stale preview issues and prevents partial data from superseded submissions.
-Uploads are blocked during submission (typically 10-30 seconds for 15k records) to ensure clean state transitions.
+Uploads are blocked during submission to ensure clean state transitions.

 ## Decision